mocharepo/submission/README.md

 Each feature outputs its results into one file each. ft1.txt has the list of words with their count. ft2.txt has the median of number of unique words in each tweet.

 ## Dependencies
-The program is written in Unix environment and uses sys and bumpy libraries.
+The program is written in Unix environment and uses sys and numpy libraries.